PixeINinja/SwiftFaceAPI/README.md

 ---

-## SwapFace FastAPI Server Documentation
+## SwiftSwap FastAPI Server Documentation

-Welcome to the SwapFace API.
+Welcome to the SwiftSwap API.
 This service allows users to swap faces between images and videos.
 Here's a quick guide on how to utilize the service.

 ### Endpoints: